yunhanwang1105/GazeTech/ETH-XGaze/README.md

 # Miscellaneous

-If you would like to draw a gaze arrow, please refer to the demo of the [ETH-XGaze official implementation](https://github.com/xucong-zhang/ETH-XGaze).
+If you would like to draw a gaze arrow, please refer to the [demo.py](https://github.com/xucong-zhang/ETH-XGaze/blob/master/demo.py) of the ETH-XGaze official implementation.

 <br/>

 # Citation
-If you find this framework useful, please consider citing our paper and ETH-XGaze.
+If you use results or models from our work, please consider citing our paper:

     @misc{wang2023investigation,
           title={Investigation of Architectures and Receptive Fields for Appearance-based Gaze Estimation},